What a "full" renovation actually covers

 Process and warranty

-Free in-home consult, written quote, CAD drawings, then sequencing — fabrication first in the shop, then on-site demolition and install.
+Free in-home consult, written quote, CAD drawings, then sequencing — fabrication first in our St. Catharines shop, then on-site demolition and install.
 Workmanship is guaranteed for 10 years on the staircase itself, 5 years on companion millwork.
 Browse all services, see our full process, or start a project on the contact page.